 How Home Appraisals Work

 This appraiser will evaluate many factors related to the home, both inside and outside.
-They’ll look at past sale history, comparable houses in the area and their recent sales prices, and take into account any upgrades or damage on the home in question.
-Then they’ll generate a lengthy report that justifies their final appraised value.
+They’ll look at past sale history, comparable houses in the area, their recent sales prices, and any upgrades or damage to the home.
+Then they’ll generate a report which justifies their final appraised value.

-The home appraiser’s value should be around the sales price, or even a little higher, to be ideal to the buyer.
-When an appraisal is lower than the sales price, the buyer and the seller have some decisions to make.
+The home appraiser’s value should be around the sales price—a little high or low is expected.
+However, when an appraisal is much higher or lower than the sales price, the buyer and the seller will probably need to renegotiate.

 Types of Appraisals